Technical-writing-mentorship-program/Technicalwritingcourse/README.md

 4. Preview your changes:

-To preview your changes before publishing, run the project with Hugo server:
+To preview your changes before publishing, run the project using the Hugo server:

 ```bash
 hugo server